-- i - When running in the Performance test mode, the boiler will operate only the Central Heating circuit. - boller will operate only the Central Heating circuit. - The heating output can be limited to any level between minimum and maximum rated heat output to suit a specific requirement.
+When running in the Performance test mode, the boiler will operate only the Central Heating circuit.
+The heating output can be limited to any level between minimum and maximum rated heat output to suit a specific requirement.
 Even when the heat output is limited, full heat output is still available for domestic hot water.